adamhb/DS421_proj/analysis_1987_fires.md

     ## [1] 600

-Exploring patch size in hectares and pixels
+Exploring distribution of patch size in units of hectares and pixels in our sample

     df %>%
       group_by(clusterID) %>%